 Though most are named by the region where they are most commonly found, it’s very important to recognize that these shapes can occur anywhere (video locations may reflect this).

 Ohio Valley Outbreak

-This type is found most often around the Ohio River Valley, especially from March-April (with a potential secondary peak around June) in organized severe weather outbreak scenarios, and is characterized by strong, mostly streamwise low-level shear and veering upper mid-level flow.
-Though lack of lower mid-level shear may make for some “grungier” and less organized storms at times, strong cloud-layer shear typically allows for longer-lived supercells with the potential for significant tornadoes and severe wind gusts.
+This type is found most often around the Ohio River Valley in the spring, especially from March-April (with a potential secondary peak around June), in organized severe weather outbreak scenarios, and is characterized by strong, mostly streamwise low-level shear and veering mid- to upper-level flow.
+Though lack of lower mid-level shear may make for some “grungier” and less organized storms at times, strong cloud-layer shear typically allows for longer-lived supercells with the potential for intense tornadoes and severe wind gusts.

-This type is found most often in central OK and southern KS around May (though similar shapes may filter into the Ohio River Valley, especially from March-April), and is characterized by moderate, mostly streamwise low-level shear and strong mid-level shear.
-These supercells tend to be large and rather linear, and given robust supercell and tornado dynamics, this type often carries the potential to produce large, very long-lived, violent tornadoes, along with significant-severe hail and severe wind.
+This type is found most often in central OK and southern KS in the spring, especially around May (though similar shapes may filter into the Ohio River Valley, especially from March-April), and is characterized by moderate, mostly streamwise low-level shear and strong mid-level shear.
+These supercells are rather linear but can become very large, carrying the potential to produce large, long-lived, violent tornadoes, along with significant-severe hail and severe wind.